Targeted Quality Measurement of Health Care Providers: Methods for layered case-mix adjustments

-In modeling or adjusting for $\mu_p(\boldsymbol{x}^*)$ for quality measurement, three questions of importance are the method for adjustment, the covariate functions for adjustment, and the degree of adjustment.
+When estimating $\mu_p(\boldsymbol{x}^*)$ for quality measurement, three key questions are the method for adjustment, the covariate functions for adjustment, and the degree of adjustment.
 We study these questions through the following methods that combine weighting and modeling approaches.
 In what follows, the categorization $\{weighting, modeling\}$ is more procedural than conceptual as estimators of the form $(\ref{eq_hajek})$ can be collapsed to a single weighting or modeling approach.
 We choose this procedural categorization because it maps more closely to common practice.

 The methods we consider are summarized in Table \ref{tab_methods} in the Online Supplementary Materials.
-Again, they combine weighting and modeling approaches.
-First we consider traditional modeling approaches.
-Afterwards, we consider approaches that start by weighting and increasingly impose stronger parametric modeling assumptions where there is less or no data.
+They combine weighting and modeling approaches or use one of them.
+First, we describe traditional modeling approaches.
+Afterward, we consider approaches that start by weighting and increasingly impose stronger parametric modeling assumptions where there is less or no data.